applicaster/React-Native-Zapp-Bridge/README.md

 `playable: Object`
 `configuration: Object` - can be empty

-Supported value for `configuration` keys:
+Supported values for `configuration` keys:
 - `configuration['custom_configuration']` - This value is being delivered to the player plug as the player configuration dictionary.

 Returns: